markreha/cloudworkshop/sdk/docs/development/README.md

 2. Create a new Workspace using the Java-MySQL-Mark runtime (created from step #1).
 3. Start your Workspace.
 4. Create a new Project by importing your Github 'cloudservices' repository.
-5. See the 'Cloud Setup Notes' located in this directory for instructions how to setup the database and command tools in Codeny.
+5. See the 'Cloud Setup Notes.txt' located in this directory for instructions how to setup the database and command tools in Codeny.

 To build in Eclipse Neon:
 1. Create a new Workspace.